Pre-Primary

 Physical Education

-Students identify ways that being active can make them healthy and well.
-They cooperate with other members of the group in structured movement activities and follow simple rules, such as staying between set boundaries and responding to commands.
+Children perform fundamental movement skills, including body management, locomotor and object control skills.
+They identify ways that being active can make them healthy and well.
+Children cooperate with other members of the group in structured movement activities and follow simple rules.

 At standard, students interact in Chinese with their teacher and each other through action-related talk, structured play, classroom instructions and routines to exchange simple greetings, such as 早、你好王老师再见, and to provide simple information about themselves, such as 你叫什么名字?我叫Anna.
 They participate in shared performance of familiar simple songs and rhymes, playing with sound patterns, with some guidance.
 Students identify most keywords and some phrases of spoken Chinese, and some keywords in written texts relating to their personal worlds.
 They convey meaning in spoken texts using tone, actions and gestures, and in written texts related to their personal worlds with some guidance.
 They participate in shared performance of imaginative texts, such as familiar songs and rhymes, and respond, with guidance, by reading and retelling stories.
 They share with others some familiar Chinese words, phrases, sounds and gestures related to their personal worlds, and explore how these may have similar or different meanings in English.
 They begin to talk about how Chinese feels/sounds different when speaking or hearing it spoken by others.